Pregnancy and delivery change a lot about your body, as well as your sex life.

 Likewise, your vagina may be drier and more sensitive in the early weeks after childbirth.
 This makes the muscles thinner, which can lead to tearing or injury.
 The vagina may even become inflamed and swollen.
 In these cases, bleeding isn’t uncommon.

 If the bleeding during sex doesn’t stop within four to six weeks or it worsens, see your doctor.
 You may have a tear or irritation that needs treatment before you begin having intercourse again.

 The hormones estrogen and progesterone are crucial to your baby’s healthy development during pregnancy.
 They also happen to be vital to your sex drive.

 Levels of these hormones are incredibly high during pregnancy.
 Once the baby is born, they decline dramatically, back to pre-pregnancy levels.

 That means you may not feel any sexual desire for a few weeks.
 But you should be waiting four to six weeks anyway, as your body recovers.

 After your doctor has given you the all clear to resume sexual activities, you may decide to wait longer before reigniting your sex life.
-One study found that 89 percent of women had resumed sexual activity within six months of giving birth.
+One

 If you’re breastfeeding, it may take more time for your libido to return than it would for women who aren’t breastfeeding.
 That’s because breastfeeding keeps estrogen levels low.